murphyka/information_explorable/info_decomp.md

 <a class='footend' key='compression'></a>
 The space of information allocations can be seen as the space of lossy compressions of the source variables.

-<a class='footend' key='bhat'></a>
-Specifically, we use the Bhattacharyya coefficient between the embedding distributions, which is 1 when they perfectly overlap (white) and 0 when they have no overlap (dark blue).

 <a class='footend' key='vae'></a>
 Just the front end of a variational autoencoder (VAE)<a class='citestart' key='vae'></a>.

 <a class='footend' key='dvib'></a>
 This way of restricting information is more general than VAEs; see Alemi et al. on the variational information bottleneck<a class='citestart' key='dvib'></a>.

+<a class='footend' key='bhat'></a>
+Specifically, we use the [Bhattacharyya coefficient](https://en.wikipedia.org/wiki/Bhattacharyya_distance) between the embedding distributions, which is 1 when they perfectly overlap (white) and 0 when they have no overlap (dark blue).
+Like the relevant KL divergence terms, the Bhattacharyya coefficient is straightforward to compute when everything is a Gaussian.

 <a class='footend' key='tryAgain'></a>
 The models are lightweight and the learning rate is high, so the model will occasionally fail to fit the simple distribution.
 If things look funny, just try training again.